Telsey Advisory Group Reiterates Walmart (WMT) Outperform Recommendation

 What are Other Shareholders Doing?

-PEOPX - BNY Mellon S&P 500 Index Fund holds 81K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 84K shares, representing a decrease of 3.44%.
-The firm decreased its portfolio allocation in WMT by 4.96% over the last quarter.
+Miracle Mile Advisors holds 26K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 4K shares, representing an increase of 83.01%.
+The firm increased its portfolio allocation in WMT by 373.46% over the last quarter.

-Eagle Global Advisors holds 7K shares representing 0.00% ownership of the company.
+EIVAX - Wells Fargo Classic Value Fund holds 213K shares representing 0.01% ownership of the company.
 No change in the last quarter.

-NEMAX - Neuberger Berman Emerging Markets Equity Fund holds 2,938K shares representing 0.11% ownership of the company.
-In it's prior filing, the firm reported owning 3,152K shares, representing a decrease of 7.26%.
-The firm increased its portfolio allocation in WMT by 26.81% over the last quarter.
+Asset Advisors Investment Management holds 107K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 106K shares, representing an increase of 0.99%.
+The firm increased its portfolio allocation in WMT by 2.11% over the last quarter.

-Raab & Moskowitz Asset Management holds 31K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 31K shares, representing a decrease of 0.49%.
-The firm decreased its portfolio allocation in WMT by 1.73% over the last quarter.
+IEMG - iShares Core MSCI Emerging Markets ETF holds 45,382K shares representing 1.68% ownership of the company.
+In it's prior filing, the firm reported owning 45,437K shares, representing a decrease of 0.12%.
+The firm increased its portfolio allocation in WMT by 21.15% over the last quarter.

-Marino, Stram & Associates holds 4K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing a decrease of 1.43%.
-The firm decreased its portfolio allocation in WMT by 5.96% over the last quarter.
+Hexagon Capital Partners holds 757K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 756K shares, representing an increase of 0.11%.
+The firm increased its portfolio allocation in WMT by 7.03% over the last quarter.

 What is the Fund Sentiment?